xak2000/nomad/website/source/docs/configuration/telemetry.html.md

 </table>

-The `telemetry` stanza configures Nomad's publication of metrics and telemetry to third-party systems.
+The `telemetry` block configures Nomad's publication of metrics and telemetry to third-party systems.

 ```hcl